ifmcjthenknczny/ifmcjthenknczny/README.md

     * Refining my side projects ✨
     * Collaborating with friends 🤝
     * Exploring new technologies 🔍
-    * Deepening my theoretical understanding of how each of these technologies works under the hood 📚
+    * Deepening my theoretical understanding of how particular technologies work under the hood 📚
     * And most importantly — having fun along the way!

 ## 📫 How to reach me